Melody-Lisa/roll-resin/TESTING.md

 ### WAVE Testing

-Parts of the site have been tested for accessibility with [WAVE](https://wave.webaim.org),
+Testing was attempted with [WAVE](https://wave.webaim.org), however there were issues with loading pages of the site onto the platform.
+Accessibility has instead been tested through Lighthouse and manual tests.

 <sup><sub>[*Back to top*](#contents)</sup></sub>